Research Interests

 Working Papers

-We find that patent thickets are important determinants of target selection because the commercialization costs created by patent thickets affect the realization of synergies.
-Firms are less likely to be acquired when their patents are in thickets that expose firms to these costs.
-Conversely, firms are more likely to be acquired when their patents create thickets that insulate firms from these costs.
-When a firm occupies the same thicket as the acquirer, acquisition probability depends on each firm's ability to impose costs on the other.
-Consistent with thickets affecting synergies, we find that targets' thickets are associated with post-acquisition profitability.
+We use patent thickets to study how patent-right uncertainty impacts target selection in mergers and acquisitions.
+This uncertainty can create additional costs that disrupt technological synergies.
+We find that firms are less likely to be acquired when their patents are in thickets that exacerbate these costs.
+Conversely, firms are more likely to be acquired when their patents create thickets that mitigate these costs.
+These relations strengthen with the extent to which acquirers and potential targets overlap technologically, which reduces information asymmetry and increases the value of potential synergies.
+We also find that when a firm occupies the same thicket as the acquirer, acquisition probability depends on each firm's ability to impose costs on the other.
+Overall, we conclude that patent-right uncertainty is an important determinant of target selection in mergers and acquisitions.